 It is often the case that the number of fire exits limits the number of people that can safely use a building although other factors can have an impact.
 In some cases, the number of seats is the deciding factor as to the capacity of a room or building.
 In others, it is more down to the practicalities of the number of people being in the room.

-It is commonly accepted that buildings where no more than 60 people congregate, one exit is adequate providing that the building is on ground floor level only.
+It is commonly accepted that one exit is adequate in buildings where no more than 60 people congregate, providing that the building is on ground floor level only.
 However, it is always recommended that more than one fire exit is available so there is always another way out if the main entrance is blocked by fire.
+Furthermore, many rooms of low occupancy with low fire risk need only one exit.

 The fire exits should be distributed around the building so ensuring that people can reach a safe exit route.
 Ideally the two exit routes would go in opposite directions, but at the least they should be positioned so that they are far enough apart so that a fire blocking one of the doors will not block the other.
 In looking at the direction of the exits, also consider any furniture or obstacles that could prevent people taking a direct path to an exit.